Skip to main content

 About Skolivski Beskydy

 Skolivski Beskydy National Nature Park, established in 1999, protects a scenic section of the Beskydy mountain range in Lviv Oblast, western Ukraine, at the northern edge of the Ukrainian Carpathians.
-The park encompasses approximately 35,684 hectares of mountain forests, alpine meadows, and river valleys centered on the town of Skole.
-The park is notable for containing some of the finest primeval beech forests in Europe, portions of which have been inscribed as part of the UNESCO World Heritage Site 'Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe,' recognizing their outstanding universal value.
+[1] The park encompasses approximately 35,684 hectares of mountain forests, meadows, and river valleys centered on the town of Skole.
+[2] The park is notable for containing some of the finest primeval beech and beech-fir forests in the Outer Carpathians, supporting the full suite of Carpathian large carnivores and a diverse mountain avifauna.

 Wildlife Ecosystems